hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ### Root-Guard
-Root Guard is used for every Uplink Port (Ports to other Switches) to prevent a take over of the Root by having a lower priority.
-If Root-Guard is configured on all Ports of a Switch, you can add a new Switch in your Network that have a lower priority.
-The other Switches wont let him become the new Root.
+Root-Guard is used for every Uplink-port (ports to other switches) to prevent a take over of the root by having a lower priority.
+If Root-Guard is configured on all ports of a switch, you can add a new switch in your network that have a lower priority.
+The other switches wont let him become the new root.

 Switch(config)#
 ```bash